Skip to main content

 Background and Context

-UComm is providing these guidelines for use by communications and marketing professionals at NC State University.
-They are not intended to govern other areas of the university, such as education and classroom settings, IT, chatbots, etc. They apply to AI tools that generate content, such as images, text, music, video and other similar items.
+UComm is providing these guidelines for use by anyone communicating on behalf of NC State University.
+They are not intended to govern other areas of the university, such as education and classroom settings, IT, chatbots, etc. They apply to AI tools that generate content, such as images, text, music or video.

 UComm AI Guiding Principles